MiguelPires/polyglot/README.md

 Polyglot is a language detector written in Python 2.7.

-It's heavily inspired in <a href="https://github.com/github/linguist"> Linguist </a>
+It's heavily inspired in <a href="https://github.com/github/linguist"> Linguist </a> by GitHub.
-by GitHub.

 This project was born as a learning experience with the Python language.
 It's  meant to be taken seriously but, still, is far from what Linguist is capable of.

 We still have a lot to work on.

-### Usage
+## Usage

 Polyglot can be used a stand-alone application or it can be imported as a module.
-Furthermore, there is a debug unknown languages' option.
+Furthermore, there is a debug unknown languages option and several flags to choose from.

 ### Arguments

+When running Polyglot, as an app or by importing it as a module, there are some variants you can opt for.
+There are flags that narrow down the search to a specific type of file and also a debug option that includes unknown files in the output.
+You can read about them in the flags and debug chapters.

-The only required argument is the fileName that can be a relative or absolute path or just a file name (in which case Polyglot will try to find the file path).
+The only required argument is the file name that can be a relative or absolute path or just a file name (in which case Polyglot will try to find the file path).
 The optional flag argument must be one of the following strings ["all", "programming", "data"]. "all" is the default value.
 The debug argument can either be True or False, being False the default value.

 #### Flags

-Apart from this, there are still some options that impact the output of polyglot.
-If you run with `-h` option you can see all of it:
+Apart from this, there are still some flags that impact the output of polyglot.
+If you run with `-h` option you can see all of them:

     $ python polyglot.py -h